2,5-Dimethoxy-4-bromoamphetamine: Chemistry

-It has been suggested that DOB is a prodrug metabolized in the lungs.

-Excessively high doses of this hallucinogen may cause diffuse arterial spasm.
-The vasospasm responded readily to intra-arterial and intravenous vasodilators, such as tolazoline.
+History

+DOB was first synthesized by Alexander Shulgin in 1967.
+It was first described in the scientific literature in a paper by Shulgin, Claudio Naranjo, and another colleague in 1971.
+The INN of DOB, brolamfetamine, was proposed and recommended by the World Health Organization (WHO) in 1986.
+This was the same year that the Multidisciplinary Association for Psychedelic Studies (MAPS) was founded.
+DOB was registered with the WHO as a supposed "anorexic" (appetite suppressant).

+Society and culture

 Legal status

-Internationally DOB is a Schedule I substance under the Convention on Psychotropic Substances and the drug is legal only for medical, industrial or scientific purposes.
+Internationally, DOB is a Schedule I substance under the Convention on Psychotropic Substances and the drug is legal only for medical, industrial or scientific purposes.

 Canada

 Listed as a Schedule 1 as it is an analogue of amphetamine.

 Australia

 DOB is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (February 2017).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 Russia

 Schedule I, possession of at least 10 mg is a criminal offence.